Wednesday March 28 (afternoon only)

 Thursday, March 29 (lunch provided)

-Friday March 30 (morning only)
+Friday March 30 (lunch provided)

 Instructor: Erin Amadon, Peter S. Jensen and Associates, PTBA Member

 Learn about the process of selecting and shaping stone, moving stone, and installation of multi-tier stone cribbing (retaining walls).
 Maximum class size is 10 people.

 This section will focus on acquiring both native and purchased stone, selecting the right stone for the application, and shaping stone (using a variety of methods with hand tools).

 Part 2 Stone Transport

 This session will cover how to move stone as efficiently and safely as possible.
 Stone will be moved with a variety of hand tools.

 This section will deal with the installation of various types of stone cribbing (dry stack retaining walls).

 We will provide first aid kits and all of the tools and equipment necessary for the workshop.
 Participants should plan on bringing hard hats, safety glasses, work gloves, and sturdy work boots.

 Participants will show proper retaining wall construction techniques by applying knowledge learned through hands on demonstration throughout the workshop.
 Participants will receive direct feedback from the instructors on how to improve stone selection, moving, and setting techniques.
 By the end of the workshop participants will make professional connections with PTBA member companies, fellow trail builders, supports, and volunteers alike.